apache/zeppelin/docs/index.md

 * Getting Started
   * [Quick Start](./install/install.html) for basic instructions on installing Zeppelin
   * [Configuration](./install/install.html#zeppelin-configuration) lists for Zeppelin
-  * [Explore Zeppelin UI](./quickstart/explorezeppelinui.html): basic components of Zeppelin home
+  * [Explore Apache Zeppelin UI](./quickstart/explorezeppelinui.html): basic components of Zeppelin home
   * [Tutorial](./quickstart/tutorial.html): a short walk-through tutorial that uses Apache Spark backend
 * Basic Feature Guide
   * [Dynamic Form](./manual/dynamicform.html): a step by step guide for creating dynamic forms
   * [Publish your Paragraph](./manual/publish.html) results into your external website
   * [Customize Zeppelin Homepage](./manual/notebookashomepage.html) with one of your notebooks
 * More
-  * [Zeppelin on Vagrant VM](./install/virtual_machine.html): a guide for installing Zeppelin on Vagrant virtual machine
+  * [Apache Zeppelin on Vagrant VM](./install/virtual_machine.html): a guide for installing Apache Zeppelin on Vagrant virtual machine
-  * [Upgrade Zeppelin Version](./install/upgrade.html): a manual procedure of upgrading Zeppelin version
+  * [Upgrade Apache Zeppelin Version](./install/upgrade.html): a manual procedure of upgrading Apache Zeppelin version

 ####Interpreter

-* [Interpreters in Zeppelin](./manual/interpreters.html): what is Zeppelin interpreter group? how can you set interpreters in Zeppelin?
+* [Interpreters in Apache Zeppelin](./manual/interpreters.html): what is interpreter group? how can you set interpreters in Apache Zeppelin?
-* Available Interpreters: currently, about 20 interpreters are available in Zeppelin.
+* Available Interpreters: currently, about 20 interpreters are available in Apache Zeppelin.
 * Usage
   * [Dynamic Interpreter Loading](./manual/dynamicinterpreterload.html) using REST API
   * [Interpreter Dependency Management](./manual/dependencymanagement.html) when you include external libraries to interpreter